calcinai/phpi/README.md

 # php-rpi

+*INCOMPLETE WIP - check back later.
+If you'd like to help send me a message!*

 Event driven bindings for the Raspberry Pi GPIO

 This library interacts (almost) directly with the peripheral registers for maximum functionality and speed.
 See note on `mmap/dma`